 Peter’s expression exploded with relief.
 He met her lips eagerly and soon, their exchange began to steam up the window next them.
 However, no one seemed to notice because most students in the teashop were doing the exact same thing.

-Marianne Minot and Remus tumbled out of Tomes and Scrolls, the oldest bookshop in Hogsmeade, laughing hysterically.
-The Ravenclaw wiped her eyes as they settled themselves just to the right of the main entrance to the building.
+Marianne Minot tumbled out of Tomes and Scrolls - the oldest bookshop in Hogsmeade - laughing hysterically.
+The Ravenclaw wiped her eyes as she and Remus settled just to the right of the main entrance to the building.

 “I can’t believe you told Marius Fletcher he was an arrogant toerag for making up the ending of We Three Witches to impress Persephone Davies!
 I hate to say it but you sounded an awfully lot like Lily Evans.”